ibm-cloud-docs/blockchain-sw-252/howto/console-upgrade-k8.md

 ## Before you begin
 {: #upgrade-k8-before}

-The upgrade process that you follow depends on the version of the platform that you are upgrading from, v2.1.x or v2.5.x.
+The upgrade process that you follow depends on the version of the platform that you are upgrading from v2.1.x or v2.5.x.
 - [Upgrade to {{site.data.keyword.blockchainfull_notm}} Platform 2.5.2 from v2.5.x](#upgrade-k8-steps-252)
 - [Upgrade to {{site.data.keyword.blockchainfull_notm}} Platform 2.5.2 from v2.1.x](#upgrade-k8-steps-21x)